 Fastcase - TBA’s Member Advantage partner Fastcase announced on March 26 that it has joined with “like-minded companies” to create the free Fastcase Peer Resource Center for COVID-19 with the goal of providing legislative and government updates as well as information about how COVID-19 is impacting the legal community.
 Other partners include Docket Alarm, Law Street Media, ALM (publisher of The American Lawyer, Law.com, Legal Week and others), American Immigration Lawyers Association and SKOPOS Legislative Tracker.

 Knoxville Bar Association - The KBA has created this page to provide updates related to the COVID-19 virus.
 It also has a page dedicated to helping businesses deal with workplace issues associated with the pandemic.
+It also has launched “Reflections,” a section of its COVID-19 web resources to gather stories of how the pandemic is affecting lawyers.
+The site allows members to share knowledge and commiserate over the rapidly changing legal environment.
+Email information to Marsha Watson.

 Law Student Support for COVID-19 Cases - Attorneys across the country are working to ensure that those impacted by COVID-19 have access to appropriate legal services.
 In support of those efforts, a group of 300 law students, paralegals, and student paralegals have offered to provide remote pro-bono support.
 Examples of projects include research regarding paid leave policies, drafting for bail motions or supporting efforts to seek release from immigration custody.
 Attorneys interested in receiving student support on COVID-19 related matters should sign up here.
 Students interested in providing support should sign up here.
 Questions or concerns should be directed to Alyssa Leader, a student helping coordinate the pro bono effort.